AMReX-Codes/amrex/paper/paper.md

 systems of partial differential equations (PDEs) with complex boundary conditions on current and emerging architectures.

-Block-structured AMR provides the basis for the temporal and spatial discretization strategy for a large number of applications.
+Block-structured AMR discretization provides the basis for the temporal and spatial strategy for a large number of applications;  see, e.g.,
+[@BergerOliger], [@BergerColella], [@BBSW], [@IAMR], [@Pember] for some of the earliest block-structured AMR work.
+There are also a number of block-structured and octtree AMR software frameworks publicly available; see [@CalhounWebPage] for links to many of them.

 AMR reduces the computational cost and memory footprint compared to a uniform mesh while preserving the local descriptions of different physical processes in complex multiphysics algorithms.
-Current AMReX-based application codes span a number of areas; in particular the AMReX-Astro GitHub repository holds a number of astrophysical modeling tools based on AMReX [@Zingale_2018].
+Current AMReX-based application codes span a number of areas, including atmospheric modeling, astrophysics, combustion, cosmology, fluctuating hydrodynamics, multiphase flows, and particle accelerators.
+In particular, the AMReX-Astro GitHub repository holds a number of astrophysical modeling tools based on AMReX [@Zingale_2018].
 The origins of AMReX trace back to the BoxLib [@BoxLib] software framework.

 AMReX supports a number of different time-stepping strategies